 You’re most at risk for developing neuropathy if…

-A1c levels persistently above 8 percent year after year, increases your risk of neuropathy significantly.
+A1c levels persistently above 8 percent year after year increase your risk of neuropathy significantly.
 A1c levels above 10 percent year after year are a near guarantee for severe and rapid development of neuropathy.

 Mostly, it develops in those whose blood sugars have been elevated for a number of years, or in those who have simply lived with diabetes for several decades.